zer0divider/SphereMeshApproximation/README.md

 ## Supported 3D-Model Files
 Only wavefront `.obj` files are supported.
 The mesh must be triangulated and should have normals.
 The file can contain UV coordinates but they will be discarded.
-If your unsure, take a look at the example models in the `data/` folder.
+If you're unsure, take a look at the example models in the `models/` folder.

 ## Commandline Arguments
 Here is a list of all commandline arguments: